 Ideally you should be doing regular weekly work placement throughout your course.
 This will allow you to develop your practical skills and compete your work based practical assessment tasks.
-You are required to complete around 188 hours during your course but in some cases more hours may be required to complete all your practical assessment tasks.
+You are required to complete a minimum of 140 hours during your course but in some cases more hours may be required to complete all your practical assessment tasks.

-If you are employed in a community pharmacy
+If you are employed in an animal care workplace